What is PMI?

 RATE SEARCH: Shop the lowest mortgage rates.

 As a result, most borrowers will spend less with a conforming loan and PMI than with an FHA loan and FHA mortgage insurance.
+Ask your lender to run the numbers for you to make sure.

 The more you borrow and the lower your credit score, the higher your monthly PMI premium will be.
 The closer you get to 20% down and excellent credit, the lower the monthly PMI.